US Stock Pricing at New High

 Bull-Bear Market Indicator

-Financial market liquidity is climbing, with the Chicago Fed National Financial Conditions Index declining to -0.57, indicating easy monetary conditions.
+The Chicago Fed National Financial Conditions Index declined to -0.56, indicating easy monetary conditions that support stocks and bonds.

 Chicago Fed National Financial Conditions Index